Send gifts now! USPS expects over 850 million packages this season - NewsBreak

 USPS said it expects to deliver more mail and packages to homes between Thanksgiving and New Year’s Day than any other shipper.
 It is anticipating between 850 million and 950 million packages during that time.
 “The total number of letters, cards, and packages processed and delivered is estimated to be more than 12 billion,” according to USPS.

 Sunday delivery will begin on Nov.
 28 in places with high package volumes.
 USPS already delivers on Sundays in most major cities.
 It expects to deliver more than 9.7 million packages each Sunday throughout the holiday season.
-USPS mail carriers will also deliver packages for an additional fee on Christmas Day in select locations.What to expect when shipping holiday gifts
+USPS mail carriers will also deliver packages for an additional fee on Christmas Day in select locations.How the toy shortage could affect your holidays

 In preparation for the high-volume season, USPS leased 7.5 million square feet of additional space across over 40 annexes “to handle the increase in the number of packages being mailed.”